RickySkywalker/rickyskywalker.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
-I am a first-year traditional Master/Ph.D. student in Computer Science at the University of Wisconsin-Madison.
+Hello there, I am a first-year Ph.D. student in Computer Science at the University of Illinois Urbana-Champaign under supervision of Professor [Tong Zhang](https://tongzhang-ml.org/).
 I obtained a BSc degree in Data Science and Technology (DSCT) with a double major in Computer Science from the School of Science at the Hong Kong University of Science and Technology (HKUST).

 During my undergraduate years, I worked with Prof. [Raymond Chi-Wing WONG](https://www.cse.ust.hk/~raywong/) in Data Mining; Prof. [Mrinmaya Sachan](https://www.mrinmaya.io/) in Natural Language Processing (NLP); Prof. [Chi-Keung TANG](https://cse.hkust.edu.hk/~cktang/bio.html) and Prof. [Yu-Wing TAI](https://yuwingtai.github.io/) in Computer Vision; Prof. [Tong Zhang](https://tongzhang-ml.org/) in Lean4 (formal mathematics).